RamitKataria/top-down-shooter/README.md

 - As a user, I want to be able to add a bullet in the game facing in the direction the player moved last.

-- As a user, I want to be able to view a list of all the coordinates that the player is not allowed to move into because of walls.
+- As a user, I want to be able to refresh the game without having to do an action such as changing direction and firing bullet.